liammaloney/databases-final/README.md

 ```

 This works with any query type but functionality is currently limited to running the query specified in the properties file.

+## Functionality to Add

+- [ ] Registration of Owners (Creating a PlatformUser entry)
+- [ ] Registration of Renters (Creating a PlatformUser entry)
+- [ ] Act of renting one or more properties by a renter (Creating a Rental Agreement entry)
+- [ ] Act of putting a property up for rent (Creating a Property entry)
+- [ ] Act of making a payment from a renter to an owner
+- [ ] Act of reviewing a property